geoffreytools/free-types/README.md

 ```
 Now how do we type this? `TheirActionType` is precisely what we don't know.

-This is where free type constructors come into play: we can require a free Action type constructor accepting an argument (the payload's type).
+This is where free type constructors come into play: we can require a free Action type constructor accepting an argument (the payload's type) and returning an Action type.
 We encode this requirement in the following contract:
 ```typescript
 import { Type } from 'free-types';